-Jacket Philanthropy Project
+Jacket Philanthropy Program

-During Spring Semester 2012, the same three courses were part of the program.
-58 students provided over 850 hours of service to 14 organizations and awarded $6,000 in grant funds.
+Spring Semester 2012 - 58 students in three courses provided over 850 hours of service to 14 organizations and awarded $6,000.

 Spring Semester 2013 - as the program continues to grow, a new course was added this year - Health & Social Justice in the Public Health Program taught by Dr. Swagata Banik.
 Fifty-three students provided over 800 hours of service to 16 organizations and awarded $11,000.

 Spring Semester 2014 - the program continues to grow as a fifth course was added this year, Philanthropy and Nonprofits in the Business Division taught by Jacob Kamm.
 Sixty-five students will provide over 800 hours of service to 16 organizations and award $22,000.